-Estates and Facilities:
+Estates, Buildings and Facilities:

-The risks due to the Covid-19 pandemic were mitigated through stricter health and safety procedures and enhanced cleaning procedures supported by sufficient resources.
+The risks due to the Covid 19 pandemic continue to be mitigated through health and safety procedures and cleaning procedures, which are enhanced when local outbreaks occur in the school.
 There are a number of risks regarding failure of ICT systems, building management systems and kitchen facilities.
 These are mitigated through maintenance agreements, regular checks and contingency plans.